QuickMMCTest - Quick Multiple Monte Carlo Testing: An application of multiple testing to gene expression data

 \section{An application of multiple testing to gene expression data}

-We consider the evaluation of $9335$ genes using real gene expression data from yeast chemostat cultivations \citep{Knijnenburg2009}.

-For each gene, this dataset contains $170$ microarrays of yeast cultivations, divided into two classes: aerobically grown yeast and anaerobically grown yeast.
-As suggested in \cite{Knijnenburg2009}, the SAM statistic (Significance Analysis of Microarrays) of \cite{Tusher2001} is used as the test statistic in connection with a permutation test.
-Further details on the statistic are included in Section $6$ of the Supplementary Material.
-For each gene, we identify one null hypothesis as the one expressing no difference in response between the two groups of aerobically and anaerobically grown yeast.
+We consider a dataset of gene modifications (so-called \textit{H3K4me2}-modifications) of \cite{Pekowska2010}: This dataset defines certain regions on a genome and specifies the midpoints of gene modifications within each region.

+We are interested in testing whether the gene modifications appear more often in the lower half of the gene regions using the test of \cite{Sandve2011}.
+For this, \cite{Sandve2011} first norm the beginning and the end of each region to $0$ and $1$, respectively.
+The midpoints of $k \in \N$ gene modifications then correspond to $k$ random points $X_1,\ldots,X_k$ in the interval $[0,1]$.
+We test the null hypothesis $H_0: \E(T) \geq 0.5$ against the alternative $H_1: \E(T) < 0.5$ using the test statistic $T=\frac{1}{k} \sum_{i=1}^k X_i$ in connection with a permutation test.
+For each gene region and its set of midpoints, a permutation is generated by permuting the locations of the midpoints in $[0,1]$ while preserving all inter-point distances. \cite{Sandve2011} first filter the dataset for regions with at least $10$ midpoints and define each such region to be one hypothesis.
+This leads to $m=3465$ hypotheses under consideration.

 We are interested in the probability of a random decision, meaning the probability that a single hypothesis switches between being significant and non-significant in repeated test results.
-For this, we generated both $1000$ (``low effort``) and $10000$ (``high effort``) permutations per hypothesis, approximated its p-value with a pseudo-count in both the numerator and denominator (the precise estimate is given in Section $7$ of the Supplementary Material) and then tested all hypotheses by applying the \cite{Benjamini1995CFD} procedure with threshold $0.1$.
-This was repeated $r=400$ times.
+For this, we generated both $1000$ (``low effort``) and $10000$ (``high effort``) permutations per hypothesis, approximated its p-value with a pseudo-count in both the numerator and denominator and then tested all hypotheses by applying the \cite{Benjamini1995CFD} procedure with threshold $0.1$.
+This was repeated $r=2000$ times.

+When applying the \cite{Benjamini1995CFD} procedure with a fixed threshold of $0.1$, the allocation strategy based on Beta posteriors in \texttt{QuickMMCTest} is not yet used in the first iteration; instead, an equal weight is placed on each hypothesis (line $3$ of Algorithm \ref{algorithm_quickmmctest}).
+Only after the inital batch of $\Delta$ samples is drawn, the \cite{Benjamini1995CFD} procedure can be applied in all subsequent iterations to resampled p-values from the Beta posteriors and the constant threshold of $0.1$ (line $8$) in order to compute new weights (line $10$) and to allocate further samples (lines $13$ and $14$ of Algorithm \ref{algorithm_quickmmctest}).

 As done in Section \ref{subsection_quickmmctest_algorithm} we quantify the uncertainty in these $r$ test results by computing empirical probabilities $p_i^r$ ($1-p_i^r$) that hypothesis $i$ is rejected (non-rejected) among the $r$ repetitions.
 We define $\min (p_i^r,1-p_i^r) \in [0,0.5]$ as the probability of a random decision.

 We repeat this experiment with \texttt{QuickMMCTest} on the same dataset an equal number of times and compute probabilities of a random decision.
 To ensure a fair comparison, we allow at most the same total number of samples the naive method had used, thus $K=1000m$ for low effort and $K=10000m$ for high effort, where $m$ is the number of hypotheses.